nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 <a target="_blank" href="images/stipple_map.png"><img src="images/stipple_map.png" style="width: 300px;"></a>

 <br />
 Although this final map is very busy and a bit hard to look at, I actually think it makes it easier to simultaneously understand all the patterns than to flick my eyes back and forth across the three panels above.
-I'm not sure I would recommend it for general audiences or for other datasets though, as it probably doesn't scale very well to larger areas or more data series etc.
+I'm not sure I would recommend it for general audiences or for other datasets though, as it probably doesn't scale very well to larger areas or more data series etc. The colorblindness issue with the colours I've chosen is also more problematic in this map.

 ```python
 fig = px.scatter_geo(points_df, lat=points_df.geometry.y, lon=points_df.geometry.x,